rubienr/wacom/README.md

                                                    #   button 4 maps device to secondary screen

     # other examples
-    xsetwacom.sh                    # read all values from config and configure to device xsetwacom.sh --map primary      # map the pad to the primary monitor xsetwacom.sh --mode Absolute    # use absolute cursor xsetwacom.sh --parameters       # print supported parameters and exit
+    xsetwacom.sh                    # read default config values and configure the device xsetwacom.sh --map primary      # map the pad to the primary monitor xsetwacom.sh --mode Absolute    # use absolute cursor xsetwacom.sh --parameters       # print supported parameters and exit